 A listing of specific course requirements may be obtained from the Lynch School Office for Undergraduate Student Services.

 Minor in Organization Studies–Human Resources

-The minor in Organizational Studies–Human Resources is only open to Lynch School Applied Psychology and Human Development majors, and is limited to 15 students per class.
+The minor in Organizational Studies–Human Resources is only open to Lynch School Applied Psychology and Human Development majors who are in the Class of 2015.
+Students in the Class of 2016 and beyond, may apply to the minor in Management and Leadership, offered by the Carroll School of Management.
 Applied Psychology and Human Development majors who are interested in pursuing a career in personnel work or organizational studies may elect a minor in Organization Studies–Human Resources in the Carroll School of Management.
 Students must apply and be accepted into this minor and may submit applications during their sophomore year.
-The coordinator of the Applied Psychology and Human Development Program will review and approve the applications.
+The minor is limited to fifteen students.

 Minor in Special Education

 All Lynch School undergraduate majors may minor in Special Education, and any Lynch School student who has an interest in special needs education is encouraged to pursue this minor.
 Note: Applied Psychology and Human Development majors in the Lynch School may declare the Special Education minor in addition to the required Arts and Sciences minor.
 Interested students must complete a Declaration of Major form and submit it to the Associate Director (Campion 104).
 While the minor in Special Education does not lead to licensure as a special needs teacher, students can pursue fifth year programs that lead to licensure as a Teacher of Students with Special Needs (pre-K to grade 9 and grades 5-12) or as a Teacher of Students with Low Incidence Disabilities (including severe disabilities, visual impairments, deaf/blindness, and multiple disabilities).The minor in Special Education is not available to students outside of the Lynch School.